Wilfred Bion: O: The ineffable

 As his thought continued to develop, Bion came to use Negative Capability and the suspension of Memory and Desire in his work as an analyst, in order to investigate psychic reality - which he regarded as essentially 'non-sensuous' (1970).
 Following his 1965 book Transformations he had an increasing interest in what he termed the domain of "O" – the unknowable, or ultimate Truth.
 "In aesthetics, Bion has been described as a neo-Kantian for whom reality, or the thing-in-itself (O), cannot be known, only be "be-ed" (1965).
 What can be known is said by Bion to be in the realm of K, impinging through its sensory channels.
 If the observer can desist from "irritably reaching for fact and reason", and suspend the normal operation of the faculties of memory and apperception, what Bion called transformations in knowledge can permit an 'evolution' where transformations in K touch on transformations in Being (O).
 Bion believed such moments to feel both ominous and turbulent, threatening a loss of anchorage in everyday 'narrative' security.

 Bion would speak of "an intense catastrophic emotional explosion O," which could only be known through its aftereffects.
 Where before he had privileged the domain of knowledge (K), now he would speak as well of "resistance to the shift from transformations involving K (knowledge) to transformations involving O ... resistance to the unknowable".
 Hence his injunctions to the analyst to eschew memory and desire, to "bring to bear a diminution of the 'light' – a penetrating beam of darkness; a reciprocal of the searchlight.
 If any object existed, however faint, it would show up very clearly".
 In stating this he was making connections to Freud, who in a letter to Lou Andreas Salome had referred to a mental counterpart of scotopic, "mole like vision", used to gain impressions of the Unconscious.
 He was also making links with the apophatic method used by contemplative thinkers such as St John of the Cross, a writer quoted many times by Bion.
 Bion was well aware that our perception and our attention often blind us to what genuinely and strikingly is new in every moment.

-Reverie

-Bion's concept of maternal "reverie" as the capacity to sense (and make sense of) what is going on inside the infant has been an important element in post-Kleinian thought: "Reverie is an act of faith in unconscious process ... essential to alpha-function'" It is considered the equivalent of Stern's attunement, or Winnicott's maternal preoccupation.

-In therapy, the analyst's use of "reverie" is an important tool in his/her response to the patient's material: "It is this capacity for playing with a patient's images that Bion encouraged".
+Containment theory

+Bion's concept of containment, first developed in his 1962 book Learning from Experience, represents one of his most significant contributions to psychoanalytic theory.
+The theory describes a psychological process whereby one person (the container) receives and processes the unbearable feelings and experiences of another (the contained).

+Origins and development

+The containment model emerged from Bion's observations of the mother-infant relationship and his clinical work with psychotic patients.
+Drawing on Melanie Klein's concept of projective identification, Bion expanded it from a defensive mechanism to a communicative process essential for psychological development.
+He proposed that the mother serves as a psychological "container" for the infant's primitive anxieties and unprocessed emotional experiences (which he termed "beta elements").

+Bion used the notation "♀︎♂︎" to represent the container–contained relationship, describing the dynamic interplay between: